The founder's story

 My five children are now 17 to 26 years old.

 My oldest was 11 when this started.
 My youngest was 2.
 They grew up — all five of them — in the middle of something no child should have to navigate.
 They saw things.
 They heard things.
-They were used as pawns in ways that still make me angry when I think about it.
+They were caught between two parents in ways no child should be.
+There are still moments, when I let myself sit with it, that an old anger stirs.
+But anger was never going to give them their childhood back.
+Showing up was.
+So I kept showing up.

 And they came through it.
 We came through it.